Welcome to the Northeast Lakeview College Scholarship Office

 - You are not related to any of the Alamo Colleges District Board of Trustees and/or Alamo Colleges Foundation Board Members. (more info).

-Print a copy of the application for your records.
+Consider saving a copy of the application for your records.

-If required, provide the required documents.
+If required, provide any additional documents.

 On the scholarship application, you are asked to respond to three essay prompts.
 Below are the prompts